basilleaf/hackbright-django/docs/basilleaf.rst

 * I learned a lot being a mentor and new coders rock!

 Things that I had questions about
 ---------------------------------

-* among other things I need to learn more about the open source doc tools
+* among other things I need to learn more about these open source doc tools

+* I agree that unit testing would be better as advanced topic

 Room for Improvement
 ---------------------

-* Django project tutorial is too verbose for a beginners workshop imo
+* Django project tutorial is too verbose for a beginners live in-person workshop imo

 * more food would be good. ie breakfast, snacks.. maybe local companies would sponsor?